 Soundsational is Disneyland’s daytime parade!
 This is a great option if you have littles who can’t stay awake for the evening parades.
 It’s a lot of fun and it typically doesn’t require saving a spot too far in advance.
 The Soundsational Parade is returning to Disneyland starting March 24, 2017.
 Be sure to download the Disneyland App to check showtimes or grab an entertainment schedule pamphlet upon park entry!

-We’re hoping and praying Disneyland brings back the Paint the Night parade toward the end of this year!
-This is definitely the best parade we’ve seen at the parks.
+The Paint the Night Parade is definitely the best parade we’ve seen at the parks.
 It was so popular after its debut during the 60th Anniversary Diamond Celebration that they brought it back for a short run after it had “ended!”
+At the 2017 D23 Expo, it was announced that Paint the Night will be returning, but it will be at California Adventure instead of Disneyland!
+We don’t know return dates yet, but will update as soon as we hear.
 See below for a few photos of this amazing parade!